Bioinformatics-UM6P/GeneLM/README.md

 ## Benchmark

 We evaluated our approach against the widely used gene annotation tool, Prodigal, on an experimentally verified bacterial dataset.
 The results of this comparison are presented in the image below.
-You can access our [pre-print here](https://www.biorxiv.org/content/early/2025/03/22/2025.03.20.644312.full.pdf).
+You can access our [paper here](https://doi.org/10.1093/bib/bbaf311).

 <img src="./webtool/ui/static/benchmark_table2.png"/>